 My current one has a ‘tide graph’ display on the clock face, where you can set coordinates and it’ll tell you whether or not it’s high tide…currently as I write this it is almost high tide in Southend in Essex, UK!
 My previous one has little ‘roll bars’ that protected the screen.

 I also always use the light feature.
-Half of the time if you press the button in daylight you can’t even notice that the light is on, which is great when you switch it on in the dark because it’s not glaringly bright and only stays on long enough for you to quickly see the time and then it goes back to normal.
+Half of the time if you press the button in daylight you can’t even notice that the light is on, which is great when you switch it on in the dark because it’s not glaringly bright.
+It stays on long enough for you to quickly see the time and then it goes back to normal.

 There are analog versions too if you aren’t a fan of a digital display but I’m not sure exactly how the world time function works on these ones!